venkateshjanga3/venkateshjanga3/README.md

 ## 📌 Objective

 <p>
 Pursuing a Ph.D. in Chemical Engineering at IIT Guwahati, I am dedicated to advancing the field of membrane technology for environmental sustainability.
 My research focuses on the vacuum membrane distillation process, targeting the purification of wastewater, achieving zero water discharge, and enhancing the reuse of water.
-I am also investigating the purification of seawater, removal of microplastics from seawater, and innovative approaches to crystallization processes.
+I am also investigating the purification of seawater, studying the concentration of microplastics in seawater, and exploring innovative approaches to crystallization processes.
 </p>

 ## 🎓 Education